-Trains from Nara, Kyoto, Osaka, and Tokyo provide convenient access to Kashihara-jingu-mae.
+Trains from Nara, Kyoto and Osaka provide convenient access to Kashihara-jingu.

-From the Abenohashi Station in Osaka, it takes one hour on the Kintetsu Minami Osaka Line to the Kashihara-jingu-mae Station.
+From Abenohashi Station in Osaka, it takes one hour on the Kintetsu Minami Osaka Line to Kashihara-jingu-mae Station.

-From the Kintetsu Nara Station, it takes about 50 minutes on the Kintetsu Line to the Kashihara-jingu-mae Station via Yamato-Saidaiji.
+From Kintetsu Nara Station, it takes about 50 minutes on the Kintetsu Line to Kashihara-jingu-mae Station via Yamato-Saidaiji.

 National Foundation Day, celebrated on February 11, officially celebrates the ascension of Jimmu to becoming Japan's first Emperor